The Air Force is one of the top hiring entities in the USA, largely due to the number of jobs it creates every year.

 This role probably feels the most civilian, but its high pay and large amount of work flexibility ensures you never feel underutilized.

 Average yearly income: $77,604 (Glassdoor)

-As a financial management and comptroller specialist, you’ll manage the accounting systems and records of the Air Force.
+As a financial management analyst, you’ll manage the accounting systems and records of the Air Force.

-This means processing payments, dispersing them, finding the exact amount of available funds, performing audits, and dozens of other financial duties.
+This means processing payments, performing audits, and dozens of other financial duties.

-A background in accounting is a must with this role, and it usually requires education, which the Air Force is very eager to cover.
+A background in accounting is a must with this role.
+It usually requires additional education as well, which the Air Force is happy to cover.

-This role doesn’t get deployed outside of the states, but you may have to move within the states, which is important to keep in mind if you have family.
+This role doesn’t get deployed outside of the states, but you may have to relocate domestically, which is important to keep in mind if you have family.

 Trends on the Rise